-Peter McRae, B.S. in finance and J.D., is Senior Vice President, Corporate Affairs of Americas Gold and Silver Corporation (TSX; NYSE-American).
+Peter McRae, B.S. in finance and J.D., is Senior Vice President, Corporate Affairs of Americas Silver Corp.
+(TSX; NYSE-American).
 He has led the execution of this company's corporate development and financing efforts.
 Previously, Mr. McRae was an attorney at Weil, Gotshal & Manges LLP, based in New York, in the firm's corporate department representing some of the largest organizations and private equity firms in the world.
 Peter is a member of the New York and Ontario Bars and holds a certificate in Mining Law.

 Jeffrey O'Neill is President and owner of JMO Enterprises Ltd., a private consulting firm specializing in acquiring mineral exploration projects in Canada and the USA.
 From 2007 to 2013 Mr. O'Neill acted as Regional Sales Manager, Western Canada, for Primus Business Solutions.
-In 2004, Jeff co-founded Momentum Conferencing Solutions, the then largest Canadian reseller of voice collaboration solutions, and acted as Vice President, Sales until 2007.
+In 2003, Jeff co-founded Momentum Conferencing solutions, the largest Canadian reseller of voice collaboration solutions, and acted as its Vice President of Sales until 2007.